-Sarah is a World Champion and US National Teamer.
+Sarah is a World Champion, 2018-2019 US National Teamer, and member of the DC Trident.
 A former Texas A&M standout in the pool and in the classroom, Sarah achieved individual SEC titles 5 times and All-American status 15 times while earning a 4.0 in Biomedical Engineering.
 As a professional swimmer, she is now one of Team USA’s top butterfliers in all three events- 50, 100, and 200.
 She is currently training at Team Elite’s east coast site in Charlotte, NC.
 As she prepares for the 2018 U.S. Nationals, 2018 Pan Pacific Championships and ultimately Tokyo 2020, Sarah is pursuing her passion for medical research at the University of California San Diego.

 Sarah's list of accomplishments includes: